JEMeyer/ai-maestro-edge/README.md

 3. Install dependencies: `npm install`
 4. Start the server: `npm start` or `node main.ts`
 5. Use an API client such as Postman, Curl, or Insomnia to send requests to the provided endpoints.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.